gtm-templates-knowit-experience/gtm-ga4-ecom-item-list-promo-attribution/README.md

 In the following documentation, **Local Storage** will be used to handle the attribution.

+## Quick Setup

+1. Create a new Workspace in GTM
+2. Import [**GTM-container.json**](GTM-container.json) to this Workspace
+    * Choose an import option: Merge
+        * Rename conflicting tags, triggers and variables.
+3. Adjust the imported **GA4 Tags** to fit your setup
+4. Other adjustments is up to you.
+You will maybe have to clean up conflicting Tags, Variables and Triggers.

-## GTM (Web) Setup
+## Manual Setup
 Install the following GTM (Web) Templates:
 * GA4 - Item List & Promotion Attribution (this Variable Template)
 *	[Local Storage Interact](https://tagmanager.google.com/gallery/#/owners/gtm-templates-anto-hed/templates/gtm-local-storage-interact) Tag
 * [Local Storage Checker](https://tagmanager.google.com/gallery/#/owners/gtm-templates-anto-hed/templates/local-storage-checker) Variable

 ### Create Variables
-We must create a decent number of Variables.
+We must create some Variables.
 Suggested Variable names are listed below, and are also used throughout the documentation.
 *	ecom - attribution time - minutes - C
-*	ecom - item_list & promotion - Local Storage
+*	ecom - items - item_list & promotion - LSC
-*	ecom - item_list & promotion - extract - CT
+*	ecom - items - item_list & promotion - extract - CT
 *	ecom - items - item_list & promotion - merge - CT
 *	++